 Point Reyes National Seashore, located in California, is part of the National Park Service, within the Department of the Interior.
 The 71,000 acre park is situated 40 miles north of San Francisco at the edge of the Pacific Ocean.
 This park, established in 1962, is the only national seashore on the west coast.
 Each year, 2.5 million visitors come to enjoy the unique experiences that can only be had at Point Reyes.
 We invite you to explore the park's natural beauty and majestic views.
 Take a hike on some of the 150 miles of trails.
 Walk along the San Andreas Fault Zone.
 Listen to the crashing waves as the early fog dampens your skin.
 For those seeking to learn more about the park during their visit, tactile maps and models of the region can also be found at the Bear Valley and Lighthouse visitor centers.
 To find out more about what resources might be available or to contact the park directly, visit the "Accessibility" and "More Information" sections at the end of this audio-described brochure.

 The front of the brochure is an illustration of the varied habitats of Point Reyes National Seashore from a bird's eye view.
 The image is looking north with Drakes Bay on the left, forest and grasslands in front and to the right.
 Each of the habitats has representative flora and fauna.
-Species like whales, seals, elk, birds, and many kinds of wild flowers and trees.
-Also throughout the habitats are human activities from ranching, to kayaking, and hiking.
+Many species of animals, including whales, seals, elk, and birds, along with many kinds of wildflowers and trees, are depicted.
+Also throughout the habitats are human activities from ranching to kayaking and hiking.

 The imagined scene by Larry Eifert shows the broad range of Point Reyes’ habitats: ocean, shore, estuary, grasslands, upland forest.
 Deep-water upwellings not far offshore carry nutrients to the surface.
 Western gulls scan beaches for mole crabs scurrying into the sand.
 The estuary’s eelgrass shelters tiny invertebrates from fish and other predators.
 California poppies brighten spring grasslands.
 Coastal scrub may look quiet, but it conceals the nonstop activity of mammals, birds, and reptiles.
 Higher up, forests of Douglas fir and the rare bishop pine brave relentless winds.
 Roads, trails, and beaches through or near these habitats allow you to explore at your own pace.